 Presumably, reality television programs aim to provide a realistic portrayal of the behavior displayed by the characters featured in such programs.
 This section pointed out why this is not really the case.
 What changes could be made in the way that these programs are produced that would result in more honest portrayals of realistic behavior?

-Which of the research methods discussed in this section would be best suited to research the effectiveness of the D.A.R.E. program in preventing the use of alcohol and other drugs?
+Which of the research methods discussed in this section would be best suited to study the impact of diet and exercise on the prevalence of a disease such as diabetes?
 Why?

 Aside from biomedical research, what other areas of research could greatly benefit by both longitudinal and archival research?